rwintelastak/rwintelastak/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin)](https://linkedin.com/in/your-profile)
 [![Website](https://img.shields.io/badge/Website-rwintelastak.com-007ACC?logo=google-chrome)](https://rwintelastak.com)

-**RWIntelaStak** is a strategic consulting and development firm at the intersection of industrial expertise and intelligent automation.
+**RWIntelaStak** is a strategic consulting and development firm at the intersection of industrial experience and intelligent automation.
 We combine decades of hands-on engineering experience with modern proficiency in computer science, AI, IoT, and embedded systems to deliver impactful, scalable, and future-ready solutions.

 ---